guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ---
-title: Documentation Standards and Guidelines
+title: API Documentation Standards and Guidelines
 layout: default
 nav_order: 6
 ---

-# Documentation Standards and Guidelines
+# API Documentation Standards and Guidelines

 Pagination is a crucial aspect of API documentation, and documenting it effectively is essential for users to understand how to retrieve and navigate through paginated data.
 Standards and guidelines for documenting pagination in API reference documentation cover areas such as:
    - [documenting pagination in API reference](#Documenting-Pagination-in-API-reference),